PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 08:57:14
+Last updated: 2024-04-06 08:59:05
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys